 Unregistered varieties of the 53 crops kinds listed in Schedule III to the Regulations may be imported for seeding by the importer.
 The importer may plant the imported seed and save seed for planting in subsequent years, but may not share the seed with others, sell the seed, or otherwise distribute the seed.
 In no case can unregistered varieties of spring, winter or durum wheat be imported for seeding by the importer into the provinces of Manitoba, Saskatchewan and Alberta or the Creston-Wyndell Area and the Peace River District of British Columbia.

 What are the requirements for the multiplication in Canada of seed of unregistered varieties of seed of foreign origin?

 Subsection 5(4) of the Regulations provides an exemption for the multiplication of seed of foreign origin of varieties of kinds in Schedule III that are not registered in Canada.
 Imported seed must be of pedigreed status and must be multiplied under the terms of a contract that specifies that all the progeny of the multiplication must be delivered to a destination specified in the contract.

 How are imports monitored for unregistered varieties?

-Import documentation is reviewed to verify that all import requirements, including registration status, have been met prior to the issuance of a notice of import conformity.
-A notice of import conformity is issued by either the Canadian Food Inspection Agency's (CFIA's) Import Conformity Assessment Office (Saskatoon Laboratory, Seed Science and Technology Section) or, in the case of seed imported by an authorized importer, by an individual accredited by the CFIA under section 13.1 of the Regulations.
+The CFIA, and importers who are authorized by the CFIA, review import documentation to verify that the seed conforms to Canadian import requirements, including registration status.
+A notice of import conformity is issued by either the CFIA's Import Conformity Assessment Office (Saskatoon Laboratory, Seed Science and Technology Section) or, in the case of seed imported by an authorized importer, by an individual accredited by the CFIA as a Seed Import Conformity Assessment Agent.

 - Date modified: